Navy Recruiter, All-Navy Wrestler Aims to Become World Champion

 Craig’s hard work paid off, and soon he was unstoppable on the wrestling team.

 “The next year was a blowout season and I was winning any and every match.
-It was phenomenal,” says Craig.
+It was phenomenal,” said Craig.

 “I am thankful for my wrestling career in high school.
 It molded me.
 It gave me that passion.”